Luther Burrell: Club career

+Racism allegations

+In an interview with the Mail on Sunday in June 2022, Burrell said that racism was rife in the sport, and described WhatsApp messages, racist banter and jokes that took place in his time at Newcastle.
+The Rugby Football Union investigated his claims, and found that they were true, on the balance of probabilities.

+Burrell was aged 34 and out of contract at the time of his allegations.
+Since then he only played three times for the Barbarians.
+In 2025 he said that making the allegations effectively forced him to retire.

 International career

 He was called up by Stuart Lancaster to represent England in May 2013 after his good form and an injury to another League convert Joel Tomkins.

 In January 2014, he was named in the England starting XV for the 2014 Six Nations Championship opening game away to France on 1 February, where he scored his first international try in a 26–24 defeat, running onto a pass to go over and score under the posts.

 A week later on 8 February, he scored his second try in two matches at Murrayfield against Scotland in a 20–0 win.
 He continued his fine form in the 2014 Six Nations by scoring another try in the 29–18 victory against defending champions Wales with a good finish in the corner, beating two Welsh defenders to latch on to a Billy Twelvetrees grubber-kick.
 On 27 August 2015, he was left out of England's 2015 World Cup squad.

 In May 2016, Burrell was recalled to the England side under Eddie Jones and played in the summer Test at Twickenham against Wales.
 After scoring in the 20th minute of that game, Burrell was rewarded by being selected for England's tour of Australia and playing in the first game of their Test series win.